10-5-pursuit/lab-github/questions.md

 7. **Who acquired GitHub in 2018, and what impact did this acquisition have on the platform?**

    \`\`\`
+   The company Microsoft acquired Github in 2018 and annouced after the completion of 7.5 billion acquisition of the GitHub hosting and development service.
+On October 19, European Union regulators approved Microsofts GitHub acquisitions.
    \`\`\`

 8. **What is a 'repository' in GitHub, and what are its key components?**